ethereumjs/ethereumjs-monorepo/packages/tx/README.md

 console.log(bytesToHex(tx.hash())) // 0x6f9ef69ccb1de1aea64e511efd6542541008ced321887937c95b03779358ec8a
 ```

-#### EOA Code Transaction (EIP-7702) (experimental)
+#### EOA Code Transaction (EIP-7702) (outdated)

 - Class: `EOACodeEIP7702Transaction`
 - Activation: `prague` (or per EIP setting)
 - Type: `4`

-This library suppports an experimental version of [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702) starting with `v5.4.0`.
+This library suppports a non-final version of [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702) starting with `v5.4.0`.
 This tx type allows to run code in the context of an EOA and therefore extend the functionality which can be "reached" from respectively integrated into the scope of an otherwise limited EOA account.

 The following is a simple example how to use an `EOACodeEIP7702Transaction` with one autorization list item: